 Keep your child at home and call your physician when any contagious disease is suspected.
-A child who has a temperature of 100 or above, is actively vomiting, or shows signs of illness, will be sent home and should not return to school until they are fever free for 24 hours.
-Although being absent from school adversely affects a pupil's school progress, it is not fair to them or to the other children for a child who is sick to be in school.
+A CHILD WHO HAS A TEMPERATURE OF 100 OR ABOVE, IS ACTIVELY VOMITING, OR SHOWS SIGNS OF ILLNESS, WILL BE SENT HOME AND SHOULD NOT RETURN TO SCHOOL UNTIL THEY ARE FEVER FREE FOR 24 HOURS WITHOUT THE USE OF FEVER REDUCING MEDICATION.
+Although being absent from school adversely affects a pupil's school progress it is not fair to them or to the other children for a child who is sick to be in school.